 - $PXEpass – Specify PXE password.

-.SYNOPSIS Install Distribution Point role using PowerShell Script .DESCRIPTION This scripts lets you install the Distribution Point role on a server, Enable PXE, PXE password and Multicast options. .PARAMETER DistributionPoint This the server name where you would be installing Distribution Point role. .PARAMETER SiteCode This is the 3 letter site code. .PARAMETER PXEpass This is the PXE password. .NOTES Version: 2.0 Published Date: 08-December-2016 Updated Date: 18-August-2019 Author: Prajwal Desai Website: https://www.prajwaldesai.com Post Link: https://www.prajwaldesai.com/install-sccm-distribution-point-using-powershell-script/ #> #Load the Configuration Manager Module import-module ($Env:SMS_ADMIN_UI_PATH.Substring(0,$Env:SMS_ADMIN_UI_PATH.Length-5) + '\ConfigurationManager.psd1') $Drive = Get-PSDrive -PSProvider CMSite CD "$($Drive):" #Site Code and Distribution Point Server Information $SiteCode = 'IND' $DistributionPoint = 'CORPSCCM.PRAJWAL.LOCAL' #Install Site System Server New-CMSiteSystemServer -ServerName $DistributionPoint -SiteCode $SiteCode #Optional - Install SCCM IIS Base components #dism.exe /online /norestart /enable-feature /ignorecheck /featurename:"IIS-WebServerRole" /featurename:"IIS-WebServer" /featurename:"IIS-CommonHttpFeatures" /featurename:"IIS-StaticContent" /featurename:"IIS-DefaultDocument" /featurename:"IIS-DirectoryBrowsing" /featurename:"IIS-HttpErrors" /featurename:"IIS-HttpRedirect" /featurename:"IIS-WebServerManagementTools" /featurename:"IIS-IIS6ManagementCompatibility" /featurename:"IIS-Metabase" /featurename:"IIS-WindowsAuthentication" /featurename:"IIS-WMICompatibility" /featurename:"IIS-ISAPIExtensions" /featurename:"IIS-ManagementScriptingTools" /featurename:"MSRDC-Infrastructure" /featurename:"IIS-ManagementService" #Install Distribution Point Role write-host "The Distribution Point Role is being Installed on $DistributionPoint" Add-CMDistributionPoint -CertificateExpirationTimeUtc "October 10, 2025 10:10:00 PM" -SiteCode $SiteCode -SiteSystemServerName $DistributionPoint -MinimumFreeSpaceMB 1024 -ClientConnectionType 'Intranet' -PrimaryContentLibraryLocation Automatic -PrimaryPackageShareLocation Automatic -SecondaryContentLibraryLocation Automatic -SecondaryPackageShareLocation Automatic #Define PXE Password $PXEpass = convertto-securestring -string "password" -asplaintext -force #Enable PXE, Unknown Computer Support, Client Communication Method Set-CMDistributionPoint -SiteSystemServerName $DistributionPoint -SiteCode $SiteCode -EnablePxe $True -PXEpassword $PXEpass -PxeServerResponseDelaySeconds 0 -AllowPxeResponse $True -EnableUnknownComputerSupport $True -UserDeviceAffinity "AllowWithAutomaticApproval" -EnableContentValidation $True -ClientCommunicationType HTTP #Enable Multicast Feature Add-CMMulticastServicePoint -SiteSystemServerName $DistributionPoint -SiteCode $SiteCode
+.SYNOPSIS Install Distribution Point role using PowerShell Script .DESCRIPTION This scripts lets you install the Distribution Point role on a server, Enable PXE, PXE password and Multicast options. .PARAMETER DistributionPoint This the server name where you would be installing Distribution Point role. .PARAMETER SiteCode This is the 3 letter site code. .PARAMETER PXEpass This is the PXE password. .NOTES Version: 2.0 Published Date: 08-December-2016 Updated Date: 07-May-2023 Author: Prajwal Desai Website: https://www.prajwaldesai.com Post Link: https://www.prajwaldesai.com/install-sccm-distribution-point-using-powershell-script/ #> #Load the Configuration Manager Module import-module ($Env:SMS_ADMIN_UI_PATH.Substring(0,$Env:SMS_ADMIN_UI_PATH.Length-5) + '\ConfigurationManager.psd1') $Drive = Get-PSDrive -PSProvider CMSite CD "$($Drive):" #Site Code and Distribution Point Server Information $SiteCode = 'IND' $DistributionPoint = 'CORPSCCM.PRAJWAL.LOCAL' #Install Site System Server New-CMSiteSystemServer -ServerName $DistributionPoint -SiteCode $SiteCode #Optional - Install SCCM IIS Base components #dism.exe /online /norestart /enable-feature /ignorecheck /featurename:"IIS-WebServerRole" /featurename:"IIS-WebServer" /featurename:"IIS-CommonHttpFeatures" /featurename:"IIS-StaticContent" /featurename:"IIS-DefaultDocument" /featurename:"IIS-DirectoryBrowsing" /featurename:"IIS-HttpErrors" /featurename:"IIS-HttpRedirect" /featurename:"IIS-WebServerManagementTools" /featurename:"IIS-IIS6ManagementCompatibility" /featurename:"IIS-Metabase" /featurename:"IIS-WindowsAuthentication" /featurename:"IIS-WMICompatibility" /featurename:"IIS-ISAPIExtensions" /featurename:"IIS-ManagementScriptingTools" /featurename:"MSRDC-Infrastructure" /featurename:"IIS-ManagementService" #Install Distribution Point Role write-host "The Distribution Point Role is being Installed on $DistributionPoint" Add-CMDistributionPoint -CertificateExpirationTimeUtc "October 10, 2025 10:10:00 PM" -SiteCode $SiteCode -SiteSystemServerName $DistributionPoint -MinimumFreeSpaceMB 1024 -ClientConnectionType 'Intranet' -PrimaryContentLibraryLocation Automatic -PrimaryPackageShareLocation Automatic -SecondaryContentLibraryLocation Automatic -SecondaryPackageShareLocation Automatic #Define PXE Password $PXEpass = convertto-securestring -string "password" -asplaintext -force #Enable PXE, Unknown Computer Support, Client Communication Method Set-CMDistributionPoint -SiteSystemServerName $DistributionPoint -SiteCode $SiteCode -EnablePxe $True -PXEpassword $PXEpass -PxeServerResponseDelaySeconds 0 -AllowPxeResponse $True -EnableUnknownComputerSupport $True -UserDeviceAffinity "AllowWithAutomaticApproval" -EnableContentValidation $True -ClientCommunicationType HTTP #Enable Multicast Feature Add-CMMulticastServicePoint -SiteSystemServerName $DistributionPoint -SiteCode $SiteCode

-First of all we import the Configuration Manager module.
+Firstly, we import the Configuration Manager module.
 To import the Configuration Manager module, you will have to specify the path to the Configuration Manager Module.
-This is done using import-module command.
+This is done using the import-module command.

 The next step is optional.
 The command installs the IIS base components required for DP using dism method.
 Since this is optional, you could choose to skip this because it’s done by SCCM.
 Here is a post that shows the installation of IIS components for SCCM.